-The General Data Protection Regulation (GDPR), a major EU privacy law introduced in May 2018, not only shook up data-driven startups from London to the Silicon Valley but keeps affecting businesses of any size and in almost any industry.
-Many executives, IT managers and compliance professionals of companies without physical presence in one of the 28 EU member states are still confused about the question if and to what extent compliance requirements of the GDPR affect their business.
+The EU General Data Protection Regulation (GDPR), a major privacy law introduced by the European Union in May 2018, not only shook up the business of data-driven digital service providers but keeps affecting companies of any size and any industry all over the world.
+Many executives, IT managers and compliance professionals outside the EU are uncertain if and to what extent compliance requirements of the GDPR affect their business.

-These concerns are highly reasonable and urgent, given the fact that the GDPR has a very broad scope of application and triggers severe legal liability risks.
-This article outlines the territorial scope of the GDPR for companies that solely operate from establishments in Asia, the Americas, Africa, or Oceania – and deal with B2B or B2B customers, vendors, website visitors and other business partners in the EU, may it be occasionally or on a regular basis
+These concerns are highly reasonable and urgent, given the fact that the GDPR has a very broad scope of application and triggers severe liability risks.
+This article outlines the territorial scope of the GDPR for companies that solely operate from establishments outside the EU.

 But first, some GDPR basics